forcedotcom/cli/releasenotes/README.md

 ------------

-* NEW and CHANGED: We've improved the output of the `sf commands` command so that it no longer displays deprecated commands and deprecated aliases of commands; the output is now cleaner and easier to read.
+* NEW and CHANGED (two for one!): We've improved the output of the `sf commands` command so that it no longer displays deprecated commands and deprecated aliases of commands; the output is now cleaner and easier to read.
 Don't worry, you can still see all the deprecated stuff with the new `--deprecated` flag.

     ```bash
     sf commands --deprecated
     ```

     (oclif plugin-commands PR [#568](https://github.com/oclif/plugin-commands/pull/568))

+* FIX: You can now successfully create a Partner Edition scratch org with the `org create scratch --edition partner-developer` command.
+(GitHub issue [#2614](https://github.com/forcedotcom/cli/issues/2614), plugin-org PR [#916](https://github.com/salesforcecli/plugin-org/pull/916))

 ## 2.22.7 (Jan 3, 2023) [stable]